bjoernricks/daap-protocol/daap.md

-At it's heart, DAAP is the latest in a long line of protocols that uses HTTP[3] as it's underlying transport mechanism.
-It appears to prefer using the connection-oriented HTTP/1.1 - though there is also some support, it seems, for HTTP/1.0.
-This document will focus on the HTTP/1.1 implementation, and assume that the HTTP/1.0 implementation is around for some strange legacy reason.
+At it's heart, DAAP is the latest in a long line of protocols that uses HTTP <sup id="a3">[3](#f3)</sup> as it's underlying transport mechanism.
+It appears to prefer using the connection-oriented HTTP/1.1.
+*Though there is also some support, it seems, for HTTP/1.0.
+This document will focus on the HTTP/1.1 implementation, and assume that the HTTP/1.0 implementation is around for some strange legacy reason.*

 (Note: the specifics of writing HTTP clients and servers are beyond the scope of this document.
 There are a number of excellent libraries